Astrofriend's homepage

 Be sure to have Raspberry and KStars updated to latest version.

-Install gpsd and chrony with:
+Install Chrony with:

 • sudo apt-get install chrony -y